-- Verify that the disc is inserted correctly, with its label up. - Make sure that the disc you are using is clean.
+- If you have multiple CD or DVD drives installed (or a combination of CD and DVD drives), try inserting the disc into the other drive.
+In some cases, only one of the drives is connected to the audio subsystem. - Ensure that the disc is inserted correctly, with its label up. - Ensure that the disc you are using is clean.
 To remove dust or fingerprints, wipe the disc clean with a soft cloth from the center to the outside.
-Wiping a disc in a circular motion might cause loss of data. - Verify that the disc you are using is not scratched or damaged.
+Wiping a disc in a circular motion might cause loss of data. - Ensure that the disc you are using is not scratched or damaged.
 Try inserting another disc that you know is good.
-If you cannot read from a known-good disc, you might have a problem with your CD or DVD drive or the cabling to your CD or DVD drive.
-Make sure that the power cable and signal cable are securely connected to the drive.
+If you cannot read from a known-good disc, you might have a problem with your optical drive or the cabling to your optical drive.
+Ensure that the power cable and signal cable are securely connected to the drive.